hotwired/turbo-site/_source/reference/streams.md

   </template>
 </turbo-stream>
 ```
-Also accepts a `data-turbo-morph-style="innerHTML"` attribute to morph the inner content of the element designated with the dom_id only.
+A `data-turbo-morph-style="innerHTML"` attribute can be added to element designated with the dom_id to morph its inner content only.

 ### Refresh